ZyphrZero/ValStretch/README_EN.md

 First make sure the target resolution is a common 4:3 mode your monitor and GPU support, e.g. `1440x1080`, `1280x960`, `1280x1024`.

+If black bars still appear, enable the NVIDIA scaling override option under "Advanced settings" in ValStretch.
+This option is synchronized with NVIDIA App and remains unchanged when the game or ValStretch exits.

-If you still get black bars, set the scaling mode to "Full" in your GPU control panel or monitor OSD.
+If black bars remain after enabling the override, check that the scaling mode in NVIDIA App / your GPU control panel is set to "Full", and also check your monitor's OSD scaling settings.

 ### Auto mode not responding?